Gordon Sondland Was A Low-Profile Hotel Owner. Until He Went To Work For Trump

 "I don't have a reputation to salvage," Sondland shot back.

-Until recently, Sondland, 62, had a pretty low profile outside his hometown of Portland, Ore., where he and his wife Katy Durant are big Republican donors and contributors to numerous arts and civic organizations.
+Until recently, Sondland, 62, had a pretty low profile outside his hometown of Portland, Ore., where he and his wife, Katy Durant, are big Republican donors and contributors to numerous arts and civic organizations.

 Now, as Sondland prepares to testify publicly before congressional investigators Wednesday, he finds himself in the middle of a Category 5 political storm.

-Congressional investigators are looking into whether President Trump withheld security assistance from Ukraine in order to pressure the government to say it was investigating former Vice President Joe Biden's son Hunter, who served on the board of a Ukrainian gas company.
+Congressional investigators are looking into whether President Trump withheld security assistance from Ukraine to pressure the government to say it was investigating former Vice President Joe Biden's son Hunter, who served on the board of a Ukrainian gas company.

 Sondland, who helped reach out to the Ukrainian government on Trump's behalf, first told Congress that the president was simply interested in battling corruption.
 He had demanded no favors in exchange for security assistance, he claimed.